Mala2/MouDio/README.md

 10- Add resetFunc() after touching the middle TAP more than 10s.

 11- Get the header file for the TAS5825M to act as Dual stereo 2.2 and output the best sounds.
-You need PPC3 software and hardware access to test the setup and extract the best settings.
+You need PPC3 software and hardware access to test the setup and extract the best DSP settings.

 12- Create the initialization code configuring the bq28z610 fuel gauge to work with the Arduino Uno and create a Library, and also create a “control” object for the bq28z610 fuel gauge.
 This includes configuring the IC’s registers via I2C to set configurations.
 In addition, looking to expose all features of the target ICs in code so that a user can easily configure those features using variables.